×

 This should be your motto for your first class with a new student.
 In this very first class, you’re not only meeting a new student but you’re also selling yourself and your services.

 Don’t be intimidated!
-Below is a sample lesson plan which I use when teaching private students both in-person and online for the first time.
+Below is a sample lesson plan that I use when teaching private students both in-person and online for the first time.
 Feel free to use it as a basis for your own first class:

 Start with names and a brief introduction.
 (5 minutes)